Skills: One Agent Toolbox That Ends MCP Micromanagement

 • "Why is my agent slower today?"

 With Skills, you stop asking.
-Your toolkit is always available, never in the way, and grows with your needs rather than fighting them.
+Your toolkit is always available, never in the way, and grows with your needs instead of fighting them.

 You stop managing tools and start using them.

-As you work with Claude Code, consider investing in your Skills library:
+As you work with Claude Code, invest in your Skills library:

-Every skill you create is an investment that pays dividends across every future project.
+Every skill you create is an investment that pays dividends on every future project.

 MCPs taught us that agents can have tools.
 Skills teach us that tools don't have to cost context.